-The Company was incorporated under the Business Corporations Act of British Columbia in 1978 and is a publicly traded company on the TSX Venture Exchange ("TSX-V") under the symbol "VGLD".
-The Company's head office, as well as registered and records offices, is located at Suite 2820 - 200 Granville Street, Vancouver, British Columbia, Canada, V6C 1S4.
+The Company was incorporated under the Business Corporations Act of British Columbia in 1978 and is a publicly traded company on the TSX Venture Exchange ("TSX.V") under the symbol "VGLD".
+The Company's head office, as well as its registered and records offices, is located at Suite 2820 - 200 Granville Street, Vancouver, British Columbia, Canada, V6C 1S4.

-The Company is exploring the historical El Pinguico Mine to evaluate its potential to support production from both stockpile and in situ mineralized material, while continuing exploration on its other mineral concessions located in the State of Guanajuato, Mexico.
+The Company is exploring the historical El Pinguico Mine to evaluate its potential to support production from both stockpile and in-situ mineralized material, while continuing exploration on its other mineral concessions located in the State of Guanajuato, Mexico.

 The Company has two subsidiaries: Obras Mineras El Pinguico S.A. de C.V. ("OMP"), which was incorporated on March 7, 2017, and CanMex Silver S.A. de C.V. ("CanMex Silver"), which was incorporated on January 31, 2017.
 OMP holds the El Pinguico, Segunda Ampliación Pinguico, Patito I and II mineral concessions located within 15 kilometres ("km") of Guanajuato, Mexico.
-CanMex Silver holds the Analy I and II, located 25 km east of San Miguel de Allende, as well as the El Ruso, and Ysabela mineral concessions located within the state of Guanajuato, some 200km east of Guanajuato city, and the Camilla mineral concession located near the El Ruso and Ysabela claims but in the state of Queretero.
+CanMex Silver holds the Analy I and II, located 25 km east of San Miguel de Allende, as well as the El Ruso and Ysabela mineral concessions located within the state of Guanajuato, some 200 km east of Guanajuato city, and the Camilla mineral concession located near the El Ruso and Ysabela claims, in the state of Queretero.
 See Exploration and Development below.

-The Company also has an interest in Rossland Resources Inc., (Rossland) a private company holding mineral claims in the Rossland B.C. area.
-VanGold owns 900,000 Rossland resources Inc. shares representing approximately 9.1% of Rossland.
-The Company also retains a 3% NSR of a series of undeveloped mining properties held by Rossland in the Rossland B.C. area.
+The Company also has an interest in Rossland Resources Inc. ("RRI"), a private company holding mineral claims in the Rossland, British Columbia area.
+Vangold owns 900,000 Rossland shares representing approximately 9.1% of Rossland.
+The Company also retains a 3% net smelter return royalty ("NSR") of a series of undeveloped mining properties held by Rossland in the Rossland, British Columbia area.

-Hernan Dorado Smith, Mining Engineer, MBA and QP by the Mineral and Metallurgical Society of America (MMSA)., Director and a Qualified Person of the Company under National Instrument 43- 101, has reviewed and approved the technical information presented in this MD&A.
+Hernan Dorado Smith, Mining Engineer, MBA and a Qualified Person by the Mineral and Metallurgical Society of America, Director and a Qualified Person of the Company under National Instrument ("NI") 43-101 Standards for Disclosure of Mineral Projects, has reviewed and approved the technical information presented in this MD&A.